QMK: Mouse Turbo Click

 Quickly double tapping the Turbo Click button “locks” it.
 Rapid mouse clicks are sent until the Turbo Click button is tapped again.

 Turbo Click may be advantageous in certain computer games.
 It could also be used in art programs to paint in a dashed pattern.
-I don’t know that there is a “serious” use for Turbo Click, but it is interesting how auto-repeating actions like this can be implemented in QMK.
+I don’t know that there is a “serious” use, but it is interesting how auto-repeating actions like this can be implemented in QMK.

 Add it to your keymap